-- 2020 Olympic Games in Tokyo, July 24 to August 9, 2020: Ticket sales have yet to be announced, but the world’s greatest sporting event will certainly draw many to Tokyo’s vibrant culture and ultra-modern city.
+- 2020 Olympic Games in Tokyo, July 24 to August 9, 2020: Tickets will be coveted, as the world’s greatest sporting event will certainly draw many to Tokyo’s vibrant culture and ultra-modern city.
 The International Olympic Committee (IOC) agreed to add five new sports to the program, which are baseball/softball, karate, skateboard, sports climbing and surfing.

 - Yokohama Triennale, Yokohama, Japan starting August 2020: Located in Japan’s foremost art institutions, the every-three-year-event showcases in vogue Asian painters, sculptors and photographers from throughout the region.
 With the Asian art scene rising, this event proves to be a draw for art collectors and art lovers seeking the trendiest artists and works.

 - Mars 2020 aims to explore the Red Planet for previous life: Key questions about life on Mars remain, and NASA’s Mars 2020 mission hopes to find signs of habitable conditions on Mars in the ancient past and find traces of past microbial life itself.
-This dovetails into Elon Musk’s claim that he’s “70% certain to travel to Mars,” in that scientists also intend to test methods for producing oxygen from the Martian atmosphere and address other challenges of human expeditions before sending people out there.
+This dovetails into Elon Musk’s claim that he’s “70 percent certain to travel to Mars,” in that scientists also intend to test methods for producing oxygen from the Martian atmosphere and address other challenges of human expeditions before sending people out there.

 - U.S. Presidential Election November 2020: As soon as a week after the Thanksgiving holiday in 2018, presidential candidacy announcements began for the 2020 Presidential Elections.
 No doubt after an extended mid-term election with delayed results and run-offs, some Americans may feel some election fatigue, but the momentum carries forward with forecasters predicting a Democratic female front-runner, or three.

 Access a free calendar and start tracking ideas for your editorial or marketing plans

 The ClearVoice team has created an accessible editorial calendar template, a Google Sheet prepopulated with more than 500 notable events and gatherings that stretch across the globe, from January of 2020 through the end of 2021.
 Major events were picked from interest areas such as politics, arts and culture, technology, science, entertainment and sports.
 Trade shows related to marketing and media were included for ClearVoice’s audience.